Megan Rye, Children's Home Society

 The aftermath of the Iraq War continues to reverberate, and the paintings have been studied and exhibited widely.
 Recently, Alien, one of the signature large scale paintings, was included in The American Dream, at the Kunsthalle Emdem, in Germany.
 This ambitious survey of American painters is the first large scale introduction of American painters to Germany and the Netherlands.

 Rye's current project is Foundling: 100 Days.
 It includes portraits of herself and fellow internationally adopted children.
 These portraits are inspired by adoption file photographs.
 Foundling, debuted at the Spencer Museum of Art, Lawrence, Kansas (2019).
-The Weisman Art Museum, Minneapolis, Minnesota, will next exhibit the project (2021/2022).
+The Weisman Art Museum, Minneapolis, Minnesota, exhibited and acquired the project in 2022.
+The Bazinet Foundation, Gary and JoAnn Fink, and Dennis and Sungsook Kim, all families with Korean adopted children, made this acquisition possible.

 Rye's work has been sustained by significant foundational support.
-A Jerome Foundation Fellowship (2005), McKnight Foundation Fellowship (2008), and Bush Foundation Artist Fellowship (2010) have been essential to her artistic development.
-Minnesota State Arts Board Grants (2004, 2007, 2019) have provided additional consistent support.
+A Bush Foundation Artist Fellowship (2010), McKnight Foundation Fellowship (2008), and Jerome Foundation Fellowship (2005), have been essential to her artistic development.
+Minnesota State Arts Board Grants (2022, 2021, 2019, 2007, and 2004) have provided critical and consistent support.

 Rye is represented by Forum Gallery, New York City.
 She lives in Minneapolis.